Caroline's Cooking

 For me, it's not such a surprise as I also enjoy sushi and things like the Korean sashimi rice bowl I made, but my husband is generally less of a 'raw' person.

-Maybe that’s part of why I don’t really tend to make either ceviche or carpaccio at home.
-But any time I do, I’m reminded both how easy and tasty they are.
+Maybe that's part of why I don't really tend to make things like tartare or carpaccio at home.
+But any time I do, I'm reminded both how easy and tasty they are.

 When I was thinking about foods that might be good for a Valentine's Day menu, carpaccio had to be in there.
 It has everything you could want in a Valentine's appetizer: easy, light, elegant and the perfect way to start a meal.